 Dr Abass’ research projects contribute to a cohesive research plan focused on ocular topography and multi-scale modelling.
 In his engagements as a PhD, MSc and MPhil supervisor and examiner, Dr Abass extensively focuses on the link between the research activity and market need.
 With his experience in working with healthcare business partners in the UK and overseas, Dr Abass aligns his research to apply digital-based technology to ocular applications.
 Having access to an effective digital twin of a real-life ocular application allows for testing of either new or high-risk existing technologies and treatments on the digital twin in a safe environment at a much lower cost with no risk of infection or damage on the physical twin.

 In his teaching, Dr Abass puts the focus on the students’ learning outcomes through intensive use of deep learning techniques and shows his students how to relate new ideas to prior knowledge and everyday experiences.
 He stresses the need for evidence to support conclusions and examine the logic of his students’ argument.
-As an academic lead in the School of Engineering Employability Group and as a fellow of the Higher Education Academy (HEA), he has special experience in active learning where students get involved in the learning process in a Student-Centred Learning model.
+As an academic lead in the School of Engineering Employability Group, Staff-Student Liaison Committee Convener, and as a fellow of the Higher Education Academy (HEA), he has special experience in active learning where students get involved in the learning process in a Student-Centred Learning model.

 Dr Abass uses his supervision to educate his students on how to be independent learners, develop their research skills quickly and requiring less support gradually towards the end of their work.
 Several of Dr Abass’ UG students are either first or co-authors in Q1 and Q2 journal papers benefited from their projects.
 This success is used to encourage new students to perform at a high standard and achieve an outstanding level of success.